Recommendations & Conclusions

 The Government must prevent UK food producers from being undercut by EU imports produced to lower animal welfare standards within a future common SPS area.
 In its response to this report, the Government should set out the practical measures it will take to protect producers.
 (Recommendation, Paragraph 21)

-Government response.
-The government states it shares the public’s high regard for UK standards, will not lower food standards or animal welfare, and will continue to champion high standards and promote best practice globally, but does not commit to specific measures to …
+The government states it shares the public’s high regard for UK standards, will not lower food standards or animal welfare, and will continue to champion high standards and promote best practice globally, but does not commit to specific measures to protect producers from being undercut.

 6